 How Surveys Cause Friction During CV

-He explained that he sees the same thing happening with surveys.
+He explained that the same thing happens with surveys.
 “You can ask open-ended questions like, ‘What issues did you encounter?’ but you’ll spend a lot of time reviewing feedback that your testers could have entered directly into your feedback management system,” says Chris.
 “It doesn’t matter how well-crafted your survey is at that point; feedback collection just won’t be as efficient as it could be.”

 Surveys vs. Feedback Forms